Home - About - Login - Business Forum

 Douglas McGregor

-A classic way to describe leadership styles is by applying Douglas McGregor's (1969) Theory X and Theory Y. Douglas McGregor assumes that an organization and its leaders can have different views on the skills and the motivation of the members of the organization.
+Douglas McGregor's (1969) Theory X and Theory Y is a theory that tries to explain and describe differences in mananagement styles and leadership behavior.
+Douglas McGregor assumes that an organization and its leaders can have different views on the skills and the motivation of the members of the organization.
 These potential views can be described as Theory Y and Theory X.

 Theory Y: